darksaid98/pterodactyl-fivem-egg/README.md

 ## Updating Server Artifact

 If you want to update your servers artifact I've provided an easy way for doing so.
-This will completely delete the `alpine` folder and replace it with the specified or latest version.
+This will completely delete the `alpine` folder and replace it with the specified or latest optional version.

 1. On your servers `Startup` page, set `FiveM Version` to the version you want to update to.
 Optionally, leave this blank or set it to `latest` to download the latest optional build.
 2. On your servers `Settings` page, click `Reinstall Server` and confirm.
 Then simply wait for it to download the new artifact.

-## Updating resources from Git
+## Auto Updating Server from Git

+Listed below is the behavior of Git when it's enabled.

+### Startup Scenarios (On server start)

+* If the `resources` folder is empty.
+The specified repository will be cloned into `resources` on startup.
-This will simply run a git pull inside the `resources` folder on server startup.
-Basically this allows my servers to update on server restarts, providing a robust automatic patching system.
+* If the `resources` folder has a git repository inside it.
+It will run a git pull in `resources` on startup.

-This needs to be done on initial installation of the server, since it will do a git clone instead of cloning the default FiveM `resources`.
-After that, every time your server is started it will pull the latest updates from your git repo.
+### Reinstall Scenarios (If the `Reinstall Server` button is pressed)

+* If the `resources` folder does not exist.
+The folder will be created and the specified repository will be cloned into `resources` on startup.

 ## txAdmin

-txAdmin is now supported and disabled by default.
-You set `TXADMIN_ENABLED` to `1` to enable it.

-The last update to the egg changes the server to use txadmin to run.
-On first startup it will print a key to use to sign into the txadmin panel.
+txAdmin can be enabled by setting `TXADMIN_ENABLED` to `1`.
+Keep in mind you need to set `TXADMIN_PORT` as well.

 ### Your server will not go online until it's started from txadmin.

+While txAdmin is a wonderful piece of software I don't understand the purpose of hosting a server on a panel only to use another panel for managing said server.
+If you want to use txAdmin I'd recommend staying on [Parkervcp](https://github.com/parkervcp)'s egg since most additional *features*  in this egg are redundant when running txAdmin.

 ## Notice